myroslava72/wt-read-api/README.md

 These are:

 - `WT_CONFIG` - Which config will be used.
 Defaults to `dev`.
+- `WT_SEGMENTS` - Which segments will be enabled.
+Defaults to `hotels,airlines`.
 - `ADAPTER_IN_MEMORY` - Enables [in memory off-chain data adapter](https://github.com/windingtree/off-chain-adapter-in-memory)
 - `ADAPTER_SWARM` - Enables [Swarm off-chain data adapter](https://github.com/windingtree/off-chain-adapter-swarm)
 - `ADAPTER_SWARM_GATEWAY` - Address of a Swarm HTTP Gateway, for example `https://swarm.windingtree.com` or `https://swarm-gateways.net`
 - `ADAPTER_SWARM_READ_TIMEOUT` - Read timeout in milliseconds for Swarm, defaults to 1000
 - `ADAPTER_HTTPS` - Enables [HTTP off-chain data adapter](https://github.com/windingtree/off-chain-adapter-http)
+- `WT_HOTEL_INDEX_ADDRESS` - On chain address of [Winding Tree index](https://github.com/windingtree/wt-contracts/blob/master/contracts/WTHotelIndex.sol)
-- `WT_INDEX_ADDRESS` - On chain address of [Winding Tree index](https://github.com/windingtree/wt-contracts/blob/master/contracts/WTIndex.sol)
+- `WT_AIRLINE_INDEX_ADDRESS` - On chain address of [Winding Tree index](https://github.com/windingtree/wt-contracts/blob/master/contracts/WTAirlineIndex.sol)
 - `PORT` - HTTP Port where the API will listen, defaults to 3000.
 - `BASE_URL` - Base URL of this API instance, for example `https://playground-api.windingtree.com`
 - `ETH_NETWORK_NAME` - Name of Ethereum network for informational purposes, for example `ropsten` or `mainnet`